DSCI-310/DSCI-310-Group-2/README.md

 4. Testthat package in version 3.1.2

 ## Running the Analysis
 To run this analysis first you will need to get a copy of the environment that this analysis was created in.
 First go to https://hub.docker.com create an account and download the docker application.
-Then in terminal run the following command
+Open Docker then in terminal run the following command

 ```
-docker pull rpeng35/dsci-310_group_2
+docker pull rpeng35/dsci-310_group_2:v0.9.0
 ```

 Then run the code below to install the required dependncies on your machine.